GOP lawmakers condemned the Jan. 6 attack. Over 3 years later, many endorsed Donald Trump anyway.

 Since then, Daines' stature in Washington has grown while Trump has failed to fade away.
 The Montana Republican took over as chairman of the campaign arm focused on winning the Senate majority back for the GOP after a disappointing 2022 midterm performance for the party.

-When asked on Capitol Hill last week about his past comment and the people that breached the Capitol, Daines said "I condemn all violence.
+When asked on Capitol Hill last week about his past comment and the people who breached the Capitol, Daines said "I condemn all violence.
 They were not domestic terrorists."

 Daines has endorsed Trump, who he said "accomplished more in the four years as president than any president I've seen in my lifetime."
 The best four years he's had in the Senate happened with the former president in the White House, Daines said.